aws-samples/streaming-analytics-workshop/workshop/content/beam-on-kda/configure-dev-env/retrieve-password.en.md

    ![Lauch stack](/images/beam-on-kda/cfn-5-completed.png)

-1. Take a note of the public ip address of the EC2 instance containing the development environment and open the link to [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) in a new browser tab
+1. Take a note of the public ip address of the EC2 instance containing the development environment and open the link for **DevEnvironmentCredentials** to navigate to AWS Secrets Manager.
+[AWS Secrets Manager](https://aws.amazon.com/secrets-manager/) lets you easily rotate, manage, and retrieve database credentials, API keys, and other secrets through their lifecycle.

-   {{% notice info %}}
-   [AWS Secrets Manager](https://aws.amazon.com/secrets-manager/faqs/) lets you easily rotate, manage, and retrieve database credentials, API keys, and other secrets through their lifecycle.
-   {{% /notice %}}

    ![Lauch stack](/images/beam-on-kda/cfn-6-parameters.png)